 AVG Secure VPN offers a 30-day money-back guarantee.
 You can get your money back within 30 days without any kind of deduction.
 However, if you purchase AVG VPN through PayPal, you’ll need to pay $0.45 in order to get your accounts validated.

 You will need to fill a form to request refund from AVG, as described in detail in this guide.

 Trustworthiness – Support, Trustpilot Ratings & Reddit Reviews

-As far as customer support is concerned, AVG offers no live chat support option.
-All you can do to contact their customer support is to submit a support ticket via e-mail or call via phone.
+As far as customer support is concerned, AVG offers a live chat and email support feature.
+You can also contact their customer support through a phone call.
 If we talk about email support, it is seriously slow.
 Paid on-call support, on the other hand, costs a lot and not worth it in my opinion.
+However, as for their live chat option, it’s fast and quite effective.

-To compensate for a lack of a live chat support option, AVG provides an FAQ section that covers installation and troubleshooting queries and provides links to AVG VPNs own community forums.
+AVG also provides an FAQ section that covers installation and troubleshooting queries and provides links to AVG VPNs own community forums.
 While this is good, I didn’t find it too useful.
 Overall, their support section is pretty adequate.

 AVG VPN Trustpilot Ratings

 AVG Secure VPN has no presence on Trustpilot.
 In fact, after doing a bit of Googling, I managed to only find a Trustpilot page for AVG Technologies and not for the AVG Secure VPN service.
 I found this to be a bit strange considering that most VPN services actually have their own Trustpilot pages with user reviews.

 Although AVG Secure VPN doesn’t have a lot of visibility on Reddit, I did come across a bunch of Reddit comments not recommending it.
 Here are a bunch of Reddit comments not recommending AVG VPN.

 Comparison between PureVPN & AVG Secure VPN